 I have ignored one very important argument: Google.
 Google loves fast websites and pushes the topic PWA.
 Many SEO experts are of the opinion that a page that fully meets the criteria of a PWA will move up Google’s ranking.

 As usual with SEO, there are unfortunately no absolute truths and so there are other experts who claim that for an optimal Google performance so-called Server Side Rendering (see box) is needed — so in principle a classic, old, static website.
-Whatever the right way may be, it is undisputed that it goes in the direction of PWA.
+Whatever the right way may be, it’s undisputed that it goes in the direction of PWA.
 And Progressive Web App and Server Side Rendering don’t have to contradict each other, as I’ll explain below.

 Google pushes the topic and has created a good overview for the benefit of PWA.

-How eCommerce Progressive Web Apps Owners Can Easily Use It
+How eCommerce Progressive Web Apps owners can easily use it

-Very individual: do everything yourself
+- Very individual: do everything yourself

-Fast and dirty: The proxy PWA
+- Fast and dirty: The proxy PWA

-Modular architecture with a Frontend-as-a-Service
+- Modular architecture with a Composable Frontend Platform

 Do it yourself